jthomas.site// notebook · v.4.2026

 LLMs are remarkable at taking a bounded request and producing code.
 But real software engineering isn't bounded.
 Building a feature means planning, coding, testing, discovering you got it wrong, and trying again.
 It's iterative by nature.

-Tools like Claude Code already iterate internally — gather context, take action, verify, repeat.
-But they mix planning and coding in a single context window.
-When one instance does both, there's a strong bias toward jumping to code even when the right move is to stop and think.
-What if you could split the roles and give each one room to do its job fully?
+Tools like Claude Code are already agents — large language models running inside a loop, allowed to read files, run shell commands, and check results before responding.
+They iterate internally: gather context, take action, verify, repeat.
+But the same instance does both the planning and the coding inside a single context window.
+When one model holds both jobs at once, there's a strong bias toward jumping to code even when the right move is to stop and think.
+What if you split the roles and gave each one room to do its job fully?

 I wanted to see what would happen if I closed the loop myself.
-Not a fancy multi-agent framework.
+Not a fancy multi-agent framework with five or seven specialised roles arguing through structured artifacts.
 Not a task tree.
-Just two Claude Code instances wired together in a cycle, with an orchestrator forwarding context, diffs, and test results between them until the job is done.
+Just two Claude Code instances wired together in a cycle, with an orchestrator forwarding context, git diffs (the textual record of what changed in the code, line by line), and test results between them until the job is done.

 What I found, both in my own experiments and in the surprisingly large body of research that already exists on this question, is that the architecture matters less than I expected — and the engineering decisions around it matter much more.